TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 The `VirtualSpreadsheetTheme` type works perfectly if you're writing your own theme by hand.
 Declare a theme object with that type and TypeScript tells you if you've messed up any of the properties.

 The problem comes when using CSS Modules.
-The CSS Modules tooling automatically generates a JavaScript object with a key for each class name in the module.
+The CSS Modules tooling automatically generates a JavaScript object with a key for each class name in the CSS.
 All you know is that you're getting an object with string keys and values, a `Record<string,string>` type.

 TypeScript doesn't have out of the box support for CSS Modules.
 The simplest solution is for the consuming app to include a `cssmodule.d.ts` source file.
 This tells TypeScript that importing any `*.module.css` file will return a `Record<string,string>` type.